-The extract that provides application level information, is only extracting a sub set of part 2 received dates.
-At present, of the applications that have been processed, only those where the part 1 application was registered online have a part 2 received date appearing in the data extract.
-However, not all processed online applications have a part 2 received date in the extract.
-Additionally, clients with processed applications that made their part 1 application via telephone, paper, claim in alternative or local delivery, do not have a part 2 received date present in the extract.
+In the last publication, of the applications that had been processed, only those where the part 1 was registered online had a part 2 received date appearing in the extract.
+At the same time, not all processed online applications had a part 2 received date appearing in the extract.
+Clients with processed applications that had made their part 1 application via other channels did not have a part 2 application date.
+This was because the extract that provides application level information was not extracting these dates.
+Therefore we were unable to calculate processing times for these applications where the part 2 received date was not extracted.